robertoabraham/PhotometricSuperflat/README.md

 modify the image using some sort of multiplicative process and not an additive process).
 Run the AperturePhotometry script on the simulated image to generate a catalog.
 Then fire up the PhotometricSuperflat process and click on the button to select the catalog (whose filename will end with _WCS.csv).
-Then drag the process icon onto the image you have just photometered to generate the Superflat and diagnostic plots.
+Drag the process icon onto the image you have just photometered to generate the Superflat and diagnostic plots.

 Notes on modifying the source code